smgt/oembed-junction/README.md

 # Oembed Junction

 This is a [node.js](http://nodejs.org) test application.
-The idea is to have one oembed endpoint and then you will get redirected to the correct oembed service.
+The idea is to have one oembed end point and then you will get redirected to the correct oembed service.

 Example: